eevee/eev.ee/content/2016-04-05-my-first-computer.markdown

 I could swear I've written about this before, but I can't find it, so it must've never escaped Twitter.

-My _very very first_ computer was this bad boy, which I had when I was 9 or 10:
+My _very very first_ computer was this bad boy, which I had when I was...  geez, I'm not even sure.
+7, maybe?

 {% photo /media/2016-04-05-precomputer/precomputer-1000.jpg %}

 The VTech PreComputer 1000, from back in the days when "1000" still sounded futuristic.
 It had a screen with one entire row of pixellated LCD characters, a qwerty keyboard complete with Caps Lock (?!), and a wide variety of trivia games.
 Ran on _six_ C batteries.

 I seem to recall that the behavior of Caps Lock was to _reverse_ the usual capitalization, by which I mean holding Shift while Caps Lock was on would produce lowercase characters.
-Wild.
+Wild.  (**edit**: A _great many_ people have informed me that this is in fact how Windows always worked, which surprises me a lot, because I very distinctly remember being surprised by a real computer's behavior!
+It seems that at least some combination of MS-DOS 6.22 and a particular keyboard model would ignore Shift when Caps Lock is on, so maybe that's what I remember.)

 In a kind of precursor to DLC, there were also several extra cartridges you could buy.
 They were about the size of a thick wallet and came with different sets of...  more trivia games.